 Update: Following with Fallen

-Although some components have been removed to speed up the process (i.e., you no longer need to collect entropic shardsకానికి for the stasis factor), you still have to do altruistic heights such as shutter kills, playlists with stasis.
+Although some components have removed to speed up the process (i.e., you no longer need to collect entropic shardsకానికి for the stasis factor), you still have to do altruistic heights such as shutter kills, playlists with stasis.

-With regard to the Tally, Bungie has previously been heavily criticized for this concept due to its high reliance on Destiny 2’s ounts.
+With regard to the Tally, Bungie has heavily criticized for this concept due to its high reliance on Destiny 2’s ounts.
 Now, Beyond Light seems to have doubled over it.
 Remember the obelisks in the Season of Dawn and the Rasputin bunkers in the precious season?
 Destiny 2: In Beyond Light, Varix has a similar function.
 The main difference is that you have to complete a list of tasks before you can earn a certain perk.
 This is definitely a disturbing idea.

 Again, this is similar to the game play loop / design.
 For the most part these goals (whether from Exo Stranger or from Varix), you are repeating the same tasks or revisiting the places you were during the campaign.
 How many times do I have to communicate with the dark and have a “super-fiesta” to understand how stasis works?
 That is why I have a checklist to kill many groups using stasis after the campaign, at the same time I am already doing it throughout the game.